Table of Contents

-The approach of Thanksgiving marks the oncoming of a time of year in which we reflect upon the minutiae of our lives, and consider what it is we have to be truly thankful for… it’s usually more than we would think, too.
+The approach of Thanksgiving marks the coming of a time of year in which we reflect upon the minutiae of our lives, and consider what it is we have to be truly thankful for… it’s usually more than we would think, too.
 The convention of saying thanks for those things and people in our lives which bring us joy is quite old, and so too are the words which we use.
-We are likely to say “thank you” several times in any given day, but do you known anything about the origin of these words and their usage?
+We are likely to say “thank you” several times in any given day, but do you know anything about the origin of these words and their usage?
 This post dives into the evolution of thanks.

 If you start looking into the history of this phrase you’ll discover that “thank you” actually comes from the word “think”.
 The Old English noun “thank” dates between c.450 – c.1100 and was defined as a “thought”.
 According to the Oxford English Dictionary it then progressed to a “favorable thought or feeling, good will” and then became a “kindly thought or feeling entertained towards anyone for favor or services” by the Middle Ages.
 As you can see this is quite similar to today’s meaning.